Shauntothemoon/portfolio/content/blog/Case _Study_Inequalities_in_the_predictive_policing_of_LAPD.md

 draft: false
 ---

+## Before you read...
+This is in fact a case study that I conducted during my master program, which puts a huge emphasis on reflecting how extensively used data could cause more - instead of less - systematical violence.
+It received 9, a very high mark in the Dutch higher education system, and is currently used by my professor as an example for future students.

+Though I am now working towards a career in data analysis and strategies, the academic trainings I received always help me be mindful of consequences of what I (or we) could cause with data.

+Thank you for reading this.

 ## Introduction

 Operation LASER (Los Angeles’ Strategic Extraction and Restoration Program) aims to 'violent repeat offenders and gang members who commit crimes in the specific target areas with “laser-like precision', according to a peer-reviewed publication written by Uchida and Swatt(2013), by 'extracting offenders surgically, recovery time of the neighborhood is faster'.